mvolkmann/blog/src/zig.md

 These are used to document the current module (source file).

 Doc comments begin with `///`.
-These are used to document variables and functions.
+These are used to document variables, functions, and types represented by enums, structs, and unions.

 TODO: Determine how to generate documentation.